ratbag package

 - default

-otherwise.
+Trueif this profile is the default profile,Falseotherwise.
 Note that only one profile at a time can be the default.
-Seeset_default()
+Seeset_default().

 - set_default()